Woolverine94/biniou/README.md

 ---

 ## Updates
+  * 🆕 **2023-11-19** : 🔥 ***Adding Windows netinstall executable*** 🔥 This [little executable](https://github.com/Woolverine94/biniou/raw/main/biniou_netinstall.exe) -using NSIS installer-, offer a quick and simple way to install biniou on Windows 10/11.
+It is not required to run it as administrator, but doing it will avoid manual confirmation of each pre-requisite software installation.
   * 🆕 **2023-11-17** : 🔥 ***New image module : MagicMix*** 🔥 MagicMix offers a very simple and fun way to edit pictures by prompt, while preserving layouts.
 It is a good alternative to Instruct pix2pix and img2img.

   * 🆕 **2023-11-15** : 🔥 ***New audio module : MusicLDM*** 🔥 MusicLDM allow generation of music using a prompt and a negative prompt.
 A very interesting alternative to Musicgen.